HerodotusDev/hdp-cairo/README.md

    ```

 The program will output the results root and tasks root.
 These roots can be used to extract the results from the on-chain contract.

-## How It Works

-HDP Cairo is the repository containing the logic for verifying on-chain state via storage proofs and making that state available to custom Cairo1 contract modules.
-To enable this functionality, a custom syscall was designed, enabling dynamic access to the verified state.
-The syscalls are defined in `cairo1`, where examples are provided.

-### Architecture

-The overall program is split into two main parts:

-1. **Storage Proof Verification**
-   - In the first stage, we verify the storage proofs found in the `hdp_input.json` file.
-This file contains all the storage proofs for the state required by the contract's execution.
-   - The `hdp_input.json` file is generated during the Dry Run stage, where execution is mocked, and the state accessed by the contract is extracted.
-   - Once this stage is complete, all the verified state is stored in memorizers, enabling it to be queried via syscall.

-2. **Bootloading**
-   - In this stage, we bootload the Cairo1 contract.
-   - The contract's bytecode is read from the `hdp_input.json` file and executed in the HDP bootloader.
-   - The bootloader processes the bytecode and invokes the contained syscalls, which fetch and decode the requested state from the memorizers, loading it into the contract's memory.
-   - This setup allows seamless access to verified on-chain state within contracts.

 ## Testing